johan162/themeltspice/README.md

 To use the script either copy the script (```themeltspice.sh```) to some standard location for scripts as per your ```PATH``` variable or create a new directory and copy the file there and run it from this directory.

 The script uses the default location of "```~/.ltspice_themes```" to store the theme file as well as a backup file of **LTSpice** original plst file when you first run the theme script.
 If the directory does not exist it will be created the first time you run the script.
-If no theme file exist a default theme file with the **LTSpice** "default" theme will be created.
+If no theme file exist a default theme file with five themes will be automatcally installed.

-In the distribution there is a default theme file "```themes.ltt```".
-The file-extension can be read as "**LT**Spice **T**hemes".
+The default theme file is named  "```themes.ltt```".
+The file-extension of this can be read as "**LT**Spice **T**hemes".
 By using the "-f" option you can also specify another file location to be used a theme file.

-This default file contains (as of this writing) these 5 themes:
+This default theme file installed (as of this writing) contain these 5 themes:

 1. default (LTSpice default)
 2. sakabug
 3. twilight-after-dawn
 4. dracula
 5. softdark
+6. blackwhite

-Themes no 2-4 are taken from the Windows cousin of theme manager (See related work above), "softdark" is a dfferent theme I personally like to use.
-If you want to use this theme file just copy it manully to the "```~/.ltspice_themes```" directory.
+Themes no 2-4 are taken directly from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
+The theme "softdark" is an additional dfferent theme I personally like to use.

 Later on if you find themes you like somewhere else just open the theme file and copy them at the end with one blank line between the new theme and the last existing theme.

+You can easily check if the new theme have been added correctly by listing the theme with the command:

+    $> themeltspice.sh -l

-> **WARNING!** The format of the OSX and Windows version of the theme files are not compatible since the developer of **LTSpice** have used different names for the control fields in the Windows and the OSX version.
+> **WARNING!** The format of the **OSX** and Windows version of the theme files are not compatible since the developer of **LTSpice** have used different names for the control fields in the Windows and the **OSX** version.

 ## Known Limitations

 - It is not (yet) possible to remove or overwrite an existing theme.
 For that you have to first manually delete the theme you want to overwrite in the themes file.
-- Windows theme files are not compatible with OSX and vice versa. *C'est la vie!*
+- Windows theme files are not compatible with **OSX** and vice versa. *C'est la vie!*

-&nbsp;
+<div style="page-break-after: always;"></div>

 # Usage